-who passed over the houses of the Israelites in Egypt and spared our homes when he struck down the Egyptians. '||Then the people bowed down and worshiped.
+who passed over the houses of the Israelites in Egypt and spared our homes when he struck down the Egyptians.
+He have been been and worshiped.
 28 The Israelites did just what the LORD commanded Moses and Aaron.

 29 At midnight the LORD struck down all the firstborn in Egypt, from the firstborn of Pharaoh, who sat on the throne, to the firstborn of the prisoner, who was in the dungeon, and the firstborn of all the livestock as well.